remypanicker/ios-ui-ux/README.md

 **Q:** _Why can't I provide one (rasterized) asset and let the device upscale or downscale the asset as necessary?_

 **A:** Ideally, a compiled app would have all static assets at the exact size which they will be displayed at.
 Providing a smaller asset forces the device to upscale the asset.
 After upscaling, the asset may appear blurry, grainy, or pixelated.

 Alternately, providing a larger asset forces the device to downscale the image.
 After downscaling an asset, finer details may be harder to discern or difficult to see altogether.
+Further explanation summed up nicely by [Rickster](http://stackoverflow.com/a/26847571):
+> "...downscaling them [assets] in real time has performance costs—they use more memory, they take longer to upload to the GPU, and they take GPU time to render.
+Some of these costs are trivial, others aren't.
+(Remember, a 2x image is 4x the data of a 1x one, and a 3x image is 2.25x the data of a 2x one.)
+And they add up for every image in your app.
+Most importantly, the devices with lower scale factors are the ones with less CPU/GPU/memory resources to spend on downscaling."
+>

 #### Designing for iOS